Stephen E. Ambrose Legacy Society

 G. Robert Hamrdla

-Mr. and Mrs. Robert Tucker Hayes
+Mr. & Mrs. Robert Tucker Hayes

-David Martin Hendrick
+David Martin Hendrick and

 Stephanie Nigh Hendrick